-And while many dashboards have amazing selections of features, there are still quite a few features that many marketers need – and because they’re not getting them from their dashboard, they have to look at other tools to help them.
+And while many dashboards have amazing selections of features, many marketers still need social media dashboard features not included in those dashboards.
+So, they have to look at other tools to help them.

 For this blog post, I’ve approached some of the top influencers and bloggers in the social media world and asked them two questions regarding social media management tools.

-It’s not what is missing in the tools, but what is missing in the instructions and guidelines … always keeping first and foremost the fact that the real opportunity here is creating a connection, not simply scheduling posts, automating responses, and being alerted about mentions.
+“It’s not what is missing in the tools, but what is missing in the instructions and guidelines … always keeping first and foremost the fact that the real opportunity here is creating a connection, not simply scheduling posts, automating responses, and being alerted about mentions.

-The biggest thing that I’m missing with YouTube is the ability to easily find comments that have not been responded to.
+“The biggest thing that I’m missing with YouTube is the ability to easily find comments that have not been responded to.
 I’m obsessed with making sure people get responses to comments.
 Everybody says that at the start and it’s fine, when you’re getting like two comments a day it’s easy to do, or if you’re getting a few tweets a day it’s easy to do.
 It’s a lot harder when you grow and you get hundreds of comments a day.
 I want to make sure those comments are being responded to, whether it’s me or my team

-There’s no easy way to do this on YouTube; there’s no easy to find the comments and be able to bring that out to your team…
+“There’s no easy way to do this on YouTube; there’s no easy to find the comments and be able to bring that out to your team.

-A lot of people on social, as they build their channels – it’s the engagement that got them to that level.
+“A lot of people on social, as they build their channels, it’s the engagement that got them to that level.
 It’s because I was so involved with my community that that’s why they like the posts and leave comments.
-I think it’s rude not to respond to somebody when they take time to be able to leave a comment on your channel and it’s just kind of standard practice.
-You’d be surprised at how many people write back to say ’I can’t believe you actually wrote back’.
+I think it’s rude not to respond to somebody when they take time to be able to leave a comment on your channel, and it’s just kind of standard practice.
+You’d be surprised at how many people write back to say ’I can’t believe you actually wrote back’.”

-There are several things I am looking for in social media management tools:
+“There are several things I am looking for in social media management tools:

-- Search capabilities for keywords and mentions of brand names (often two words) as well as Twitter handles.
+- Search capabilities for keywords and mentions of brand names (often two words) as well as Twitter handles

-- The option to separate customer service requests from social comments.
+- The option to separate customer service requests from social comments

-- The tool needs to continue to grab and list tweets even if the app or desktop window is unattended for a length of time (like overnight).
+- The tool needs to continue to grab and list tweets even if the app or desktop window is unattended for a length of time (like overnight)

-- The option to mark influencers and list ranking scores.
+- The option to mark influencers and list ranking scores”

-I think the number one feature I look for in a tool is more of a cluster of features than a single feature.
+“I think the number-one feature I look for in a tool is more of a cluster of features than a single feature.
 It comes down to a combination of three features:

 - A great user experience on desktop and mobile as I need to use the tool wherever I am as part of my daily flow.